zandero/rest.vertx/README.md

 <logger name="com.zandero.rest" level="DEBUG"/>
 ```

-## Experimental features

-> NOTE: not necessary to stay in the final release

-### Shorthands for method, path, consumes and produces
+## Shorthands for method, path, consumes and produces

 Instead of the following: